rahultg08/MLOps/week1/OneHotEncoding.md

+Jupyter:
-- to convert non-numerical datatype into numerical data type
+- To convert non-numerical datatype into numerical data type
 - Scikit-learn can simply do encoding with `DictVectorizer`
 - Sparse Method: sparse row format, can `set to False`
-- it creates new-binary columns for each category in a feature
+- It creates new-binary columns for each category in a feature
-- if add an numerical column the DictVectorizer wouldn't convert it
+- If add an numerical column the DictVectorizer wouldn't convert it

 VM: